 Diabetes mellitus (DM) is a progressive chronic metabolic disease characterized by chronically elevated blood glucose levels or hyperglycemia resulting from defects in insulin secretion, insulin action or both (1).
 Unhealthy food habits and modern lifestyles are the main contributing factors to the development of DM, which leads to excessive reactive oxygen species (ROS) production in the cells and causes oxidative stress.
 High ROS levels can damage biomolecules, leading to cellular dysfunction (2).
 Oxidative stress has been linked to various human diseases, such as diabetes, cardiovascular diseases, neurodegenerative and vascular diseases, cancer, aging, and obesity (3).
 Thailand has a high prevalence of diabetes, which is becoming a significant cause of death, posing a major public health problem (4).
-An effective therapeutic approach to manage diabetes is to reduce postprandial hypoglycemia (PPHG) by regulating and/or inhibiting carbohydrate hydrolyzing enzymes such as $\alpha$ -amylase and $\alpha$ -glucosidase.
-The $\alpha$ -amylase breaks down long-chain carbohydrates, while $\alpha$ -glucosidase breaks down starch and disaccharides to glucose (5).
-Inhibition of $\alpha$ -glucosidase and

-$\alpha$ -amylase can delay carbohydrate digestion.
+An effective therapeutic approach to manage diabetes is to reduce postprandial hypoglycemia (PPHG) by regulating and/or inhibiting carbohydrate hydrolyzing enzymes such as α -amylase and α -glucosidase.
+The α -amylase breaks down long-chain carbohydrates, while α -glucosidase breaks down starch and disaccharides to glucose (5).
+Inhibition of α -glucosidase and α -amylase can delay carbohydrate digestion.
 A prolonged glucose absorption rate that effectively lowers glucose (6, 7).
-Several drugs including acarbose, voglibose and miglitol have been used to control and treat diabetes by acting as $\alpha$ -glucosidase and $\alpha$ -amylase inhibitors.
+Several drugs including acarbose, voglibose and miglitol have been used to control and treat diabetes by acting as α -glucosidase and α -amylase inhibitors.
 However, most antidiabetic drugs have adverse side effects (6, 8).
 Therefore, natural products are still essential as an alternative method for diabetes treatment.

 Garcinia cowa Roxb., commonly known as Chamuang in Thailand, belongs to the Clusiaceae family (9).
 This edible plant is a rich source of oxygenated prenylated xanthones and benzophenones (10).
 Various biological and pharmacological activities have been observed in the chemical constituents in different parts of G. cowa.
-The stem bark has been found to antimalarial, possess antipyretic, antimicrobial anti-inflammatory activities (11, 12).
+The stem bark has been found to antimalarial, antimicrobial possess antipyretic, and anti-inflammatory activities (11, 12).
 The leaves have been traditionally used for their anti-inflammatory, antitumorpromoting and antidiabetic properties (11, 13-15).
-The fruit rind has been reported to provide antiaflatoxigenic, antioxidant and $\alpha$ -glucosidase inhibitory activities (11, 16, 17).
+The fruit rind has been reported to provide antiaflatoxigenic, antioxidant and α -glucosidase inhibitory activities (11, 16, 17).
 In addition, many xanthones are used in folk medicine for various purposes (18).
 The plant products are important sources of new chemical compounds leading to new drug discovery for more effective treatment and contain several active compounds against postprandial hypoglycemia (19).
-Plant polyphenols such as flavonoids, xanthones and tannic acids can inhibit the action of $\alpha$ -amylase and $\alpha$ -glucosidase enzymes, which reduces postprandial hyperglycemia (20-22).
+Plant polyphenols such as flavonoids, xanthones and tannic acids can inhibit the action of α -amylase and α -glucosidase enzymes, which reduces postprandial hyperglycemia (20-22).

-However, little information has been reported regarding the $\alpha$ -amylase and $\alpha$ -glucosidase inhibitory activities of G. cowa.
-Therefore, this study aimed to investigate the antioxidant and antidiabetic properties, the total phenolic content and the $\alpha$ -amylase and $\alpha$ -glucosidase inhibitory activities of different G. cowa parts (leaf, fruit rind and stem bark) extracted with solvents of varying polarities (hexane, ethyl acetate and 70% ethanol).
+However, little information has been reported regarding the α -amylase and α -glucosidase inhibitory activities of G. cowa.
+Therefore, this study aimed to investigate the antioxidant and antidiabetic properties, the total phenolic content and the α -amylase and α -glucosidase inhibitory activities of different G. cowa parts (leaf, fruit rind and stem bark) extracted with solvents of varying polarities (hexane, ethyl acetate and 70% ethanol).
 These findings could establish the potential effects of G. cowa for lowering postprandial glycemia and for disease prevention against free radical-mediated oxidative stress.